scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/initiate_multipart_upload.rst

 ````````````````````````````````````````

 A set of headers is available for explicitly granting access permissions
-to specific accounts or groups, each of which maps to specific Zenko
+to specific accounts or groups, each of which maps to specific XDM
-permissions Zenko supports in an ACL.
+permissions XDM   supports in an ACL.

 In the header value, specify a list of grantees who get the specific
 permission.